Unique Parallel Decomposition in Branching and Weak Bisimulation Semantics: Abstract

 \section{Abstract}

 We consider the property of unique parallel decomposition modulo branching and weak bisimilarity.
-First, we show that infinite behaviours may fail to have parallel decompositions at all.
-Then, we prove that totally normed behaviours always have parallel decompositions, but that these are not necessarily unique.
-Finally, we establish that weakly bounded behaviours have unique parallel decompositions.
+First, we show that normed behaviours always have parallel decompositions, but that these are not necessarily unique.
+Then, we establish that finite behaviours have unique parallel decompositions.
 We derive the latter result from a general theorem about unique decompositions in partial commutative monoids.